What can I do with a degree in Primary Teacher Education?

 - Assesses use of funding

-- Works directly with children and their families
+- Works with children and their families to address education, care or social issues

 As they progress in their studies and into a career, our students and graduates often join professional bodies specific to their area of interest.
 These organisations offer the opportunity to network and collaborate with others within the same community.
 Other relevant organisations are also listed.